akhealth/DevSecOpsMvp/demo-screencast/README.md

 ## Questions

 - [ ] What should the change be?
 Just a copy change?
-- [ ] Should we purposefully fail a test when we initially push the feature branch?
+- [x] Should we purposefully fail a test when we initially push the feature branch?
+YES